Singularities of secant varieties from a Hodge theoretic perspective: Introduction

-The previous two results are consequences of more general \corollaryref{nakano'} and \corollaryref{h'}.
+The previous two results are special cases of \corollaryref{nakano'} and \corollaryref{h'}.
 Finally, pre-$1$-rational singularities of rational normal curves of degree $\geq 3$ give consequences for the Hodge-Du Bois numbers of their secant varieties:

 \begin{intro-corollary}[Symmetry of Hodge-Du Bois numbers] Let $X\subset \mathbb{P}^{c+1}$ be a rational normal curve of degree $\geq 3$.
 Then for all $0\leq p,q\leq 3$, where $\underline{h}^{p,q}(\Sigma):=\dim\mathbb{H}^q(\Sigma,\underline{\Omega}_{\Sigma}^p)$. \end{intro-corollary}